[vc_row][vc_column][vc_column_text delay=”0″]This weekend in San Francisco, Two-Brain held its first Tinker Meet-up.

 One of our speakers was Charu Sharma, CEO of NextPlay.
 Charu has had an amazing life:

 In 2003, Charu and her brother fought two goons in a train robbery, saving the lives of women on the train.
 She later represented India in South Korea, fighting in Taekwondo.
 Chapters of textbooks are dedicated to her in India.

-When she moved to the US for a four-year University program, she founded two startups out of her dorm room, lived at sea for a semester, and visited all 7 continents on internships.
+When she moved to the U.S. for a four-year University program, she founded two start-ups out of her dorm room, lived at sea for a semester, and visited all seven continents on internships.

-Now she has 5 National Awards, expeditions to all 7 continents, over 600 stage shows, and three books published, Charu was enlisted as a “Power Woman alongside such notables as Oprah Winfrey, Sonia Gandhi, and Melinda Gates by Youth Incorporated magazine in March 2012.
+Now she has five National Awards, expeditions to all seven continents, over 600 stage shows, and three books published.
+Charu was enlisted as a “Power Woman” alongside such notables as Oprah Winfrey, Sonia Gandhi, and Melinda Gates by Youth Incorporated Magazine in March 2012.

 Yeah, she’s kind of a big deal.
 And she’s still a few years away from turning 30.

 In this episode, Charu is interviewed live by Jay Williams, a Bay Area Two-Brain Mentor.
 Her responses are both brilliant and sincere: No canned answers, lots of laughter, and some poignant quotes.
 Like these:

 “I don’t want to just look good on paper.”
 Charu’s resume is amazing, but she actually goes out and DOES things.
 As an entrepreneur, that’s got to make your toes tingle.